CSS Processing

 CSS Modules Not Working

-1. Enable CSS Modules - Set css.modules: true in configuration
+1. Enable CSS Modules - Set css.autoModules: true (or configure css.postcss.modules)

-2. File naming - Use .module.css suffix for CSS Modules files
+2. File naming - Use the .module.css suffix for CSS Modules files

 3. Import syntax - Use import styles from './file.module.css'